StenopePHP/Stenope/doc/supported-formats.md

 ## HTML

-The HTML format gives you full control over your content's DOM tree and Javascript integration, while still defining a list of key/value properties:
+The HTML format gives you full control over your content's DOM tree and JavaScript integration, while still defining a list of key/value properties:

 ```html
 <!DOCTYPE html>